benhmoore/st-2024-assign-03/README.md

 This basic web application was written for a class assignment.
-It should not be used for any purpose other than educational.
+It is provided for educational purposes only.

 ## Pre-requisites